History of Mongolia (1990–present): 2010s

+Democratic electoral comeback

 In January 2012, the DP made a decision to leave the coalition government before the upcoming June elections.
-In the 2012 parliamentary elections, the DP won 31 out of 76 seats, becoming the largest party in parliament, whilst the MPP came second and the new Justice Coalition between the MPRP and MNDP third.
+In the 2012 parliamentary elections, the DP won 31 out of 76 seats, becoming the largest party in parliament, whilst the MPP came second and the new Justice Coalition (JC) between the MPRP and MNDP came third.
 It was the first incident of a parallel voting method being used.
-A coalition government was formed by the DP with the Justice Coalition and the Civil Will–Green Party.
+A coalition government was formed by the DP with the MPP, the Justice Coalition, and the Civil Will–Green Party.
 In the 2012 local elections, the MPP was defeated for the first time in the country's history.